Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 When Your Antidepressant is Anti-Libido by Destiny Marshall

 Sometime after starting university, I broke out of purity culture.
 That was when I started actively considering having sex.
-The first time didn’t cause stars to fall from heaven, but it was beautiful and I knew I wanted to do it often.
+My first time didn’t cause stars to fall from heaven, but it was beautiful and I knew I wanted to do it often.
 Once I started, there was no stopping me.
 I was sex-positive before I knew the term existed.

 In 2020, I was diagnosed with borderline personality disorder, clinical depression, and generalised anxiety disorder.
 My psychiatrist wanted to place me on medication.
 I was hesitant, because of some vaguely negative view of psychotropics.
-But I was at rock bottom, thanks in part to the coronavirus pandemic, and I needed help to get myself up.
+But I was at rock bottom, thanks in part to the COVID-19 pandemic, and I needed help to get myself up.
 I was prescribed an antidepressant, and soon afterwards, an antipsychotic.
 And so it began.

 At first, I didn’t notice what was happening.
 It started as feeling a bit disconnected when sexting with my then-boyfriend.
 I thought the physical distance between us was the matter, and I’d feel all spicy once I was with him again.
 But the anticipated spiciness still failed to come through when we got together in person.
 I couldn’t find my enthusiasm any more.
-I admitted to myself that I was having a low libido moment, and assumed things would be better next time.
+So I admitted to myself that I was having a low libido moment, and assumed things would be better next time.

 I started getting worried when the next time was a lot worse.
 Here I was, with a person I loved and was crazily attracted to, and I didn’t want to kiss him.
 I didn’t want to be touched by him.
-I finally had a lightbulb moment and linked my libido dip to the drugs I was taking.
+I finally had a lightbulb moment and linked my libido dip to the antidepressant drugs I was taking.
 It felt a bit comforting to know I wasn’t losing my love of sex out of the blues, but that didn’t make it any easier to accept.

 Tired out, I surrendered.
 When sex partners asked what was up, I let them know I was on medication and as a result, was no longer in the mood.
 I started thinking that, perhaps, I might never like sex again.
 I started wondering what all the fuss about sex was about.
 Porn nauseated me.
 I forgot how it felt to touch myself.